Brand Positioning for Contract Manufacturing

 "For individuals looking for high-quality beverages, Coca-Cola offers a wide range of the most refreshing options — each creates a positive experience for customers when they enjoy a Coca-Cola brand drink.
 Unlike other beverage options, Coca-Cola products inspire happiness and make a positive difference in customers' lives, and the brand is intensely focused on the needs of consumers and customers."

-Note that it breaks down into the simple formula outlined above describing who their target market first, their unique positioning and the evidence to support their claims.
+Note that it breaks down into the simple formula outlined above, describing their target market first, their unique positioning, and the evidence to support their claims.

 Brand positioning statement examples for contract manufacturers